bcgov/sbc-auth/queue_services/activity-log-listener/README.md

 # Application Name

-BC Registries Names Examination, research and approval system API
+BC Registries Auth API

 ## Technology Stack Used
 * Python, Flask
-* Postgres -  SQLAlchemy, psycopg2-binary & alembic
+* Postgres -  SQLAlchemy () alembic

 ## Third-Party Products/Libraries used and the the License they are covert by